 It is notable that the 200D has a hotshoe, while the SX70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon SX70 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.